nodejs/nodejs-collection/README.md

 ## How to submit for consideration

-- Please submit a brief summary and the topic of the post to `medium@nodejs.org` for consideration.
+- Please create a Google Doc with a brief summary and the topic of the post.
+- Send the Google Doc to `medium@nodejs.org` for consideration.
-- Members of the Node.js Collection Technical Review Team and Node.js ProjectPR team will review your submission in a timely manner and provide the green light to draft the entire article or provide feedback or direction.
+- Members of the Node.js Collection Technical Review Team and OpenJS Foundation PR team will review your submission in a timely manner and provide the green light to draft the entire article or provide feedback or direction.
 - If you are submitting an article or presentation that already exists, please send it in its entirety with a note on the expressed permission to publish from the owner of the content.
 - Once your submission has been approved, it will be added to the Node.js Foundation Medium publication publishing calendar and a publish date will be provided, so you may plan to promote accordingly through your personal and company’s social media channels.

 ## Review Process for Original Posts
-- Writers submit an abstract via email at medium@nodejs.org.
+- Writers submit an abstract in a Google Doc via email at medium@nodejs.org.

 - Editors have one week to provide approval or feedback - this is done internally on the alias and not to be shared with the writer until a final decision and suggested changes are reached as a group.

-- If the abstract is approved, the writer will be informed and a task will be created on the [Trello board](https://trello.com/b/M9VUQl9S/nodejs-collection) for the post
+- If the abstract is approved, the writer will be informed and a task will be created on the [Trello board](https://trello.com/b/M9VUQl9S/nodejs-collection) for the post.

-- The contributor will be made a “Writer” on the Node.js Collection medium account.

-- The contributor will write the first draft and Write will submit this draft on Medium and an editor or two will be assigned to review.
-The contributor will ping the medium alias to alert the editors a draft has been submitted.
-Clear directions on how to submit will be provided to the contributor.
+- The writer will submit the first draft through same Google Doc.
+The writer will ping the medium alias to alert the editors a draft has been submitted.

 - Editor from the Node.js Collection will review the post and provide the writer comments or feedback.
 This process can take up to a month to complete.